Department of Labor Logo United States Department of Labor

 Work Schedules

-Civil engineers typically work full time and some work more than 40 hours per week.
-Engineers who direct projects may need to work extra hours to monitor progress on the projects, to ensure that designs meet requirements, and to guarantee that deadlines are met.
+Most civil engineers work full time, and some work more than 40 hours per week.
+Engineers who direct projects sometimes work extra hours to ensure that designs meet requirements and that the projects are on track to meet deadlines.

 How to Become a Civil Engineer About this section